RSA cryptosystem: Key generation

-The public key consists of the modulus n and the public (or encryption) exponent e.
-The private key consists of the private (or decryption) exponent d, which must be kept secret. p, q, and λ(n) must also be kept secret because they can be used to calculate d.
+The public key consists of the modulus n and the public exponent e.
+The private key consists of the private exponent d, which must be kept secret. p, q, and λ(n) must also be kept secret because they can be used to calculate d.
 In fact, they can all be discarded after d has been computed.

 In the original RSA paper, the Euler totient function φ(n) = (p − 1)(q − 1) is used instead of λ(n) for calculating the private exponent d.
 Since φ(n) is always divisible by λ(n), the algorithm works as well.
 The possibility of using Euler totient function results also from Lagrange's theorem applied to the multiplicative group of integers modulo pq.
 Thus any d satisfying d⋅e ≡ 1 (mod φ(n)) also satisfies d⋅e ≡ 1 (mod λ(n)).
 However, computing d modulo φ(n) will sometimes yield a result that is larger than necessary (i.e. d > λ(n)).
-Most of the implementations of RSA will accept exponents generated using either method (if they use the private exponent d at all, rather than using the optimized decryption method based on the Chinese remainder theorem described below), but some standards such as FIPS 186-4 may require that d < λ(n).
+Most of the implementations of RSA will accept exponents generated using either method (if they use the private exponent d at all, rather than using the optimized decryption method based on the Chinese remainder theorem described below), but some standards such as FIPS 186-4 (Section B.3.1) may require that d < λ(n).
 Any "oversized" private exponents not meeting this criterion may always be reduced modulo λ(n) to obtain a smaller equivalent exponent.